Nesquiko/swimlogs/doc/usecase/training_edit.md

 ## Extensions

-- 3A: System isn't responding
-  1. Inform user
-- 3B Training with given name exists
+- 3A Training with given name exists
   1. Highlight the name field
-- 3C Training isn't in valid format
+- 3B Training isn't in valid format
   1. Highlight invalid fields